Ismah: Concept

-From a Shia theological perspective, ash-Shaykh al-Saduq argues that Ismah is a quality peculiar only to the Twelve Imams; it is a natural state of immunity from sin which is seen as a miraculous gift from God.
+From a Shia theological perspective, ash-Shaykh al-Saduq argues that ismah is a quality peculiar only to the Twelve Imams; it is a natural state of immunity from sin which is seen as a miraculous gift from God.
 An infallible is regarded as preserved from sin because of his or her supreme level of righteousness, consciousness, love of God, and thorough knowledge of the consequence of sin.
 An infallible is considered immune from error in practical affairs, in calling people to religion, and in perception of divine knowledge, so that their followers do not fall into error.

 Nasir al-Din al-Tusi has said that the infallibility of the Imam does not exclude the capacity to commit sins.
 Allamah Majlesi says that through reason and intellect, steadfastness in prayer and fasting, and by God's guidance, a person can reach a state where there is no desire except God's desire, and, because of an excessive love of God, shame in committing sin.

 According to Tabatabaei, there is a quality of man that protects him from committing sin or error.
 Tabatabaei equates this quality with knowledge.
 Virtues such as bravery, chastity, and generosity are forms of knowledge, deeply rooted in the human psyche, that enable a person to abstain from indulging in extremes of behavior: for example, cowardice and recklessness, austerity and dissipation, or miserliness and extravagance.
 An increase in knowledge means increased obedience to God.
 In ordinary people with imperfect knowledge, virtue can be overpowered and tainted by desires and vices.
 Prophets are bestowed with supreme knowledge and thus a that always remain unaffected by whims and vices.
-This supreme knowledge in Prophets is Ismah.
-Ismah does not nullify the Prophets' free will to choose whether to commit sin or not.
+This supreme knowledge in prophets is ismah.
+Ismah does not nullify the prophets' free will to choose whether to commit sin or not.

 Free will

-Ismah is regarded by Shi‘ites as being bestowed as a blessing from God upon infallibles, and that this blessing has both voluntary and involuntary aspects, the voluntary aspect being the efforts of infallibles to act according to God's orders, the involuntary aspect being inheritance and training, not acquired through effort, but as a special favor from God (allah).
-Al-Mofid said that Ismah is God's gift to someone He knows will act impeccably and not be disobedient.
+Ismah is regarded by Shi‘ites as being bestowed as a blessing from God upon infallibles, and that this blessing has both voluntary and involuntary aspects, the voluntary aspect being the efforts of infallibles to act according to God's orders, the involuntary aspect being inheritance and training, not acquired through effort, but as a special favor from God.
+Al-Mofid said that ismah is God's gift to someone He knows will act impeccably and not be disobedient.
 Therefore, in the perspective of Shi‘ites, infallibles abstained from committing sins because of their knowledge of the consequence of sin, that God had foreknowledge of their future, knowing that they will save themselves from sin and error, and that Verse 5: 67 confirms this notion by explaining the role of the prophet's will in deciding whether to perform or reject an action.